daniel-orito-jr/daniel-orito-jr/README.md

 ### Hi there 👋, I'm Daniel Orito Jr.
-#### I'm a Web Developer, PHP Developer, Software Developer and Apps Script Developer.
+#### I'm a Web Developer, PHP Developer, Software Developer, Automation Specialist and Apps Script Developer.

 With more than 5 years of experience in web development and systems architecture, I was instrumental in structuring several internal systems comprising application development, management processing system, MIS, CRM, and EMR.